 For all students receiving federal Title IV funds, returns are distributed back to the programs in the following order up to the full amount received from each program for the term.

 Federal Grad PLUS Loan

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-Sample return of funds calculations are available for review in the Office of Student Financial Services, Collins Hall.
+Sample return of funds calculations are available for review in Student Financial Services, Collins Hall.

 Federal regulations require that all recipients of federal student financial assistance make satisfactory academic progress toward a degree or eligible certificate.
 Students applying for assistance through the Federal Pell Grant, Federal SEOG, Federal Work Study, Teach Grant, Oklahoma Tuition Aid Grant (OTAG), Oklahoma Tuition Equalization Grant (OTEG), Oklahoma’s Promise, Direct Subsidized Loan, Direct Unsubsidized Loan, Direct Parent PLUS Loan and Direct Graduate PLUS loan programs must meet THREE requirements to maintain their financial aid eligibility at TU:

 - Qualitative: Students must meet a required minimum cumulative grade point average.